Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Airplane being used to spray chemicals on crop field image.

-Moving Beehives Away from Mosquito Spray Area
+Temporarily Moving Beehives Away

 Moving your hives to another location may be an option but it is a lot of work.
 One of the reasons honey bees are good for pollination is the ability to move the entire colony from one spot to another.

 The hives must be screened at night after all foragers are in and moved to the new location.
-Hives are heavy and things can go wrong during relocation.
+However, for the average beekeeper this method of protecting beehives from mosquito spraying may be too much work.

 Covering Beehives to Minimize Pesticide Spray Impact